-The Properties panel is where sequences (group of clips) is created.
-The properties of the current clip loaded in the editor is also available.
+The Properties panel is where sequences (group of clips) are created.
+The properties of the current clip loaded in the editor are also available.

 A sequence is a group of clips.
 If making a tour, for instance, each clip can represent a node.

 Sequence – Choose a sequence or create a new one by clicking the Add Sequence button.
 Or remove a sequence by clicking Remove Sequence.

 ✭ The default sequence cannot be removed nor can its name be changed.

 Clips – Add clips to the sequence here.
 Double-click in the table to choose clips.
 Use the handles on the left side of the table to rearrange the clip’s order.
 Click the “x” on the right to remove the clip.

 This section displays the clip’s title, duration and if the clip should loop.

 This is where the animation is created.
 The editor will, by default, open on the bottom half of the program window.
 It contains a transport control, a way to select the clip to edit, a magic keyframe option, and most importantly, a timeline.

 Transport Control – Use the transport control to play, pause and will go to the beginning and end of the animation.
 You can also access the controls via the Animation Menu and via keyboard shortcuts:

 Begin - Page up